Kokkola: Name

 In the oldest Swedish sources Kokkola is mentioned as Karlabi.
 The town was known in Swedish by the name Gamlakarleby until 1 January 1977 when the surrounding land municipality of Kaarlela (Karleby) was consolidated with Kokkola, and the town took over the Swedish name of Karleby.
 The word gamla means "old", karl (anglicanized Charles), is a Germanic males name, a name of many kings, meaning simply "man" and by means "village", so the town name is ambiguous meaning both "old village of Charles" or "old man village".
 The Latin name was Carolina Vetus.
 Gustav II Adolf, the founder of the city, possibly named the town in honor of his father King Karl IX of Sweden.
 The Finnish name is possibly derived from Kokkolahti, a narrow bay located at the place of the town.
 According to a tale the sea eagles (in Finnish merikotka or kokko) used to live there.
-Another theory claims that the name comes from ancient signal fires (kokko), which were used to warn people about approaphing enemy troops.
+Another theory claims that the name comes from ancient signal fires (kokko), which were used to warn people about approaching enemy troops.

 Heraldry

 The coat of arms of Kokkola is based on the city seal issued in 1620 in connection with the founding of the city.
 The pattern is a symbol of tar burning and tar trade, which have played a significant part in the history of the city since its founding until the 19th century.
-The coat of arms was designed by Olof Eriksson and Into I. Suominen, and it was confirmed for use on December 17, 1956.
+The coat of arms was designed by Olof Eriksson and Into I. Suominen, and it was confirmed for use on 17 December 1956.

 History

 The town of Kokkola was chartered in 1620 by King Gustav II Adolf of Sweden when Finland was a part of the Swedish Empire and is one among the oldest towns in Finland.
 The king also decided that a tar barrel, with three burning flames coming from both the ends and the plug, should be used as the town seal, because of the tar trade at that time, for which Kokkola was founded as a shipping port.
-Anders Chydenius (1729-1803) who was one of the leading politicians of Sweden-Finland, was a keen supporter of economic freedom and fought in the Swedish Parliament for free foreign trade and further social reforms.
+Anders Chydenius (1729-1803) who was one of the leading politicians of Sweden, was a keen supporter of economic freedom and fought in the Swedish Parliament for free foreign trade and further social reforms.
 In 1765 the Swedish Parliament granted the city of Kokkola the staple rights.
 Kokkola also became an important shipbuilding centre in Finland.
 As a result of tar trade and shipbuilding industry, Kokkola was for a time one of the richest towns in Finland.